nglange/help-documentation/_commonadmin/adding-removing-subscribers.md

 ---

-So you've created a ticket in the IBM Blue Box Panel, and now you want to add an engineer that needs to see some details, how do you do that?
+So you created a ticket in IBM Blue Box Panel, and now you want to add an engineer that needs to see some details, how do you do that?

-In the **Discussion tab**, click the "X subscribers" link (incredibly sorry it's not more obvious), as seen below:
+In the **Discussion tab**, click the "X subscribers" link, as seen below:

 ![Discussion tab screen]({{site.baseurl}}/img/Discussion_Tab.png)

 That will bring up the **Subscribers** popup section.
-You can add any additional email addresses of people whom you'd like to receive notifications from ticket updates.
+You can add any additional email addresses of people whom you would like to receive notifications from ticket updates.

 ![Subscribers screen]({{site.baseurl}}/img/Subscribers_Screen.png)